Higher moments of intrinsic volumes of random beta-prime polytopes: Random points on a half-sphere

-For $\alpha=0$, B\'ar\'any, Hug, Reitzner and Schneider in \cite{BHRS17} proved asymptotic formulas for the expectation of volume, surface area, vertex and facet numbers as mentioned above.
-Kabluchko, Marynych, Temesvari and Th\"ale \cite{KMTT19} extended these asymptotic formulas for the complete expected $f$-vector.
+i.e., the radial projection from the origin to the tangent hyperplane at the North-pole $N$, after which the tangent hyperplane is identified with $\R^d$.
+It is known that $g$ is bijective, takes spherical convex sets to convex sets in $\R^d$, and the push-forward of the spherical Lebesgue measure $\Vol_{S^d}$ under $g$ is the weighted volume measure in $\R^d$ with the radially symmetric density $\psi(x)=(1+|x|^2)^{-\frac{d+1}{2}}$.
+Moreover, the push-forward of the probability density function $p_{d,\alpha}$ is $\tilde f_{d,\beta}$ with $\beta=\frac{d+\alpha}2$, see \cite{BesauWerner}*{Proposition 4.2}.
+Thus, the gnomonic image of a random spherical polytope is a beta-prime polytope.
+However, its volume is measured with respect to the density $\psi$.

-For general $\alpha$, a combination of results yields the asymptotics of the $f$-vector.
-It was shown, for instance, in \cite{BGT+17}*{Section~5}, that the push-forward of the spherical random polytope $\widehat K_n^\alpha$ under the gnomonic projection has the same distribution as $\widetilde K_n^\beta$ with $\beta=(d+1+\alpha)/2$.
-The gnomonic projection preserves the facial structure of a convex polytope.
-Thus, the above mentioned results of \cite{KTZ20} yield the limit of the expected $f$-vector in the open half-sphere.
+Since the gnomonic projection preserves the facial structure of a convex polytope, the results of \cite{KTZ20} mentioned above yield the limit of the expected $f$-vector in the open half-sphere.
+Furthermore, as $n \to \infty$